 Medications and paracervical block should be supplemented with supportive techniques to decrease pain and anxiety (Allen & Singh, 2018).
 Helpful approaches include educating the patient about what to expect during the procedure; conducting the procedure in a clean and private setting with supportive staff; providing verbal support; using gentle and efficient technique; and applying a heating pad or hot water bottle to the lower abdomen in the recovery room (Akin et al., 2001).
 A 2016 systematic review of non-pharmacological adjunctive therapies to manage pain included studies of hypnosis, aromatherapy, music, relaxation and imagery exercises and use of doulas.
 While the review found that none of the interventions showed a statistically significant reduction in pain or anxiety, women rated non-pharmacological interventions highly and recommend their use, particularly those that include dedicated support people (Tschann, Salcedo, & Kaneshiro, 2016; Wilson, Gurney, Sammel, & Schreiber, 2016).
-A later randomized trial found no difference in reported pain between women receiving preprocedure music therapy (Belloeil et al., 2020) or an adjunctive, nonpharmacologic pain management strategy of their choosing (ambient music, guided imagery meditation or focused breathing, among others) and women receiving standard care (Tschann et al, 2018).
+Two subsequent randomized trials found no difference in reported pain between women receiving preprocedure music therapy (Belloeil et al., 2020) or an adjunctive, nonpharmacologic pain management strategy of their choosing (ambient music, guided imagery meditation or focused breathing, among others) and women receiving standard care (Tschann et al, 2018).
 Two studies examining the use of auricular acupuncture, in combination with paracervical block and preprocedure NSAIDs, had conflicting results (Ndubisi et al., 2019; Oviedo et al., 2021).
 Additionally, a third trial combining auricular acupuncture with deep sedation did not find a clinically meaningful improvement in postprocedure pain in the intervention group (Zhu et al., 2022).
 The use of transcutaneous acupoint electrical stimulation (TEAS) as a means to modulate abortion pain is an area of active research, but no recommendations can be drawn from existing studies (Feng et al., 2016; Wang et al., 2018).
 A single well designed randomized controlled trial examined high-frequency, high-intensity transcutaneous electrical nerve stimulation (TENS) as an alternative to intravenous sedation for aspiration pain relief up to 12 weeks gestation, finding TENS to be non-inferior to sedation (Lerma et al., 2021).